 Stay Transparent With Your Work Expectations

 Gen-Z is also called The Honest Generation.
-According to Forbes, transparency is the key to integrate Generation-Z into the workplace.
+According to Forbes, transparency is the key to integrating Generation Z into the workplace.

 They value nothing more than honest information and a sincere approach at the workplace.
 And it all starts with the first step – the hiring process.